MicrosoftDocs/memdocs/memdocs/intune/configuration/wired-network-settings-windows.md

   - **EAP-TLS**: Also enter:

     - **Server Trust** - **Certificate server names**: Enter one or more common names used in the certificates issued by your trusted certificate authority (CA).
 When you enter this information, you can bypass the dynamic trust window shown on user devices when they connect to this network.
     - **Root certificate for server validation**: Select an existing trusted root certificate profile.
-When the client connects to the network, this certificate is presented to the server ??what server??.
+When the client connects to the network, this certificate is presented to the server.
 This certificate authenticates the connection.
     - **Client Authentication** - **Authentication method**: Select the authentication method used by your device clients.
 Your options:
       - **SCEP certificate**: Select the SCEP client certificate profile that's also deployed to the device.
-This certificate is the identity presented by the device to the server ??What server?? to authenticate the connection.
+This certificate is the identity presented by the device to the server to authenticate the connection.
 PKCS certificates aren't supported.
       - **PKCS certificate**: Select the PKCS **client certificate** profile and trusted **root certificate** that are also deployed to the device.
-The client certificate is the identity presented by the device to the server ??what server?? to authenticate the connection.
+The client certificate is the identity presented by the device to the server to authenticate the connection.
       - **PFX Import certificate**: Select the imported PFX certificate profile.
 The client certificate is the identity presented by the device to authenticate the connection.
 For more information on imported PFX certificates, see [Configure and use imported PKCS certificates with Intune](/protect/certificates-imported-pfx-configure).
       - **Derived credential**: Use a certificate that's derived from a user's smart card.
 For more information, see [Use derived credentials in Microsoft Intune](../protect/derived-credentials.md).